Marine initiatives planned for April 2025 – April 2027

 Consultations

 Transport Canada engaged in consultations with Canadians during the National Canadian Marine Advisory Council meetings in 2018, 2019 and 2020.
-Course providers have acknowledged the benefit they derive from the Program and express support for of the proposed fees.
+Course providers have acknowledged the benefit they derive from the Program and expressed their support for the proposed fees.
 Furthermore, additional consultations were held on the Let’s Talk Transportation platform.

 Departmental contact information